-The Board comprises four directors: one executive and three independent non-executive directors.
-The independent non-executive directors are representatives of the shareholder, Issuer Owner Trust and appointed through Stonehage Fleming Corporate Services (Pty) Limited ("Stonehage").
+As at 31 December 2023, the Board comprised four directors, three of whom were independent non-executive directors (including the Chairman), and one executive director.
+The independent non-executive directors are representatives of the shareholder, Issuer Owner Trust, and are appointed through Stonehage Fleming Corporate Services Proprietary Limited.